collectiveaccess/ProvidenceDocs/_source/providence/developer/deduplication.rst

 Implementation Details
 ----------------------

-The core implementation is in a trait "DeduplicateBaseModel", which is then mixed into BundlableLabelableBaseModelWithAttributes.
+The core implementation is in a trait "DeduplicateBaseModel", which is then mixed into *BundlableLabelableBaseModelWithAttributes*.
 It defines methods to compute checksums and some static utilities to list duplicates and merge records for the current table.

 Computing the Checksum
 ----------------------